OpenAstronomy/openastronomy.github.io/index.md

 ## Principles of OpenAstronomy

-The core principles of OpenAstronomy include:
+The core principles of OpenAstronomy (OA) include:

 1. Open Source: OA projects are committed to their software being Open Source.
 This promotes accessibility, reliability, and scientific reproducibility.
 2. Open Development: OA projects support the principle of "open development", a model where the software is both *by* and *for* the community.
 More concretely, following open development means making code and project-level decisions mainly in publicly-visible spaces.
 These projects are also open to input from their public user community for these same decisions.